Getting Started

 Pixi

-# Auto-detects GPU/CPU
+# Auto-detects GPU/CPU based on system

 pixi add pymomentum

-# With specific backend
+# Explicit backend selection

-pixi add pymomentum-gpu # or pymomentum-cpu
+pixi add pymomentum-gpu # GPU (CUDA) support

 Conda